powflix/bkliz/CONTRIBUTING.md

 ## Reporting Security Issues

 Security issues and bugs should be reported privately, via email, to the Powflix at powflix@outlook.com.
-You should receive a response within 3 days.
+You will receive a response within 3 days.
 Please describe the issue properly so that we can fix it easily.